 (b) any other condition that results from exposure in a workplace to agents or substances to the extent that the normal physiological mechanisms are affected and the health of the employee is impaired as a consequence;

-“periodic health assessment”, in relation to an employee, means a health assessment carried out on that employee under regulation 3.26;
+periodic health assessment, in relation to an employee, means a health assessment carried out on that employee under regulation 3.26;

-“Perth Chest Clinic” means the Perth Chest Clinic of the Health Department;
+Perth Chest Clinic means the Perth Chest Clinic of the Health Department;

-“respiratory questionnaire” means a questionnaire in a form approved for the purposes of this Division by the Mining Industry Advisory Committee;
+respiratory questionnaire means a questionnaire in a form approved for the purposes of this Division by the Mining Industry Advisory Committee;

-“specified occupational exposure work” means any category of work in which an employee may be exposed to agents or substances which may warrant specific monitoring to assess potential adverse health effects or potential excessive exposure.
+specified occupational exposure work means any category of work in which an employee may be exposed to agents or substances which may warrant specific monitoring to assess potential adverse health effects or potential excessive exposure.

 [Regulation 3.23 amended in Gazette 19 Jan 1996 p.
 237; 4 Apr 2005 p.
 1108.]